oasisprotocol/demo-opl/examples/hyperlane-pingpong/README.md

 [Hyperlane Protocol]: https://docs.hyperlane.xyz/docs/intro

-## Prerequesits
+## Prerequisites

 To send messages to Sapphire Testnet the Hyperlane contracts need to be deployed.
 To deploy it yourself, check the Oasis [docs].
-Or use the deployed contracts also used here in the example.
+Or use the deployed contracts as in the example here.

 If you want to use the already deployed contracts, add the yaml files from `./config/` to your hyperlane config dir `~/.hyperlane/chains/sapphiretestnet/`